 What do British travellers need to do before going to the Dominican Republic?

-Following the detection of a highly contagious strain of Covid-19, people arriving from the UK need to present a negative PCR test carried out a maximum of 72 hours before the flight departs.
+Visitors arriving from the UK need to present a negative PCR test carried out a maximum of 72 hours before the flight departs.
+No vaccination is required.

 Passengers arriving without the negative PCR test medical certification will be subject to Covid-19 testing on arrival and will be subject to seven days’ quarantine in a state-sanctioned facility at their own expense, pending test results.